-Constable Hickman has been a leader in law enforcement technology and in deeply involved in providing these advancements for police officers across the county.
-He has been a pioneer in implementing laptops in patrol vehicles and is now developing applications for officers to use iPads and tablets as well.
-These additions increase the efficiency of officers in the field while leveraging the technology provides cost recovery and time savings to improve budgetary effectiveness.
+Sheriff Hickman has been a leader in law enforcement technology and in deeply involved in providing these advancements for police officers across the county.
+He has been a pioneer in implementing laptops in patrol vehicles and is now developing applications for officers to use iPads and tablets in the performance of their duties.
+These additions increase the efficiency of officers in the field while leveraging technology.
+This provides cost recovery and time savings to improve budgetary effectiveness.

-Active in supporting advances in technology in criminal investigations, Constable Hickman serves as Chair of the Local Executive Board for the Greater Houston Regional Computer Forensics Lab.
-He also serves as a member of the FBI’s National Advisory Committee for the regional computer forensics lab program out of its National Program Office in Quantico Virginia.
+Active in supporting advances in technology in criminal investigations, Sheriff Hickman serves as Chair of the Local Executive Board for the Greater Houston Regional Computer Forensics Lab.
+Sheriff Hickman also serves as a member of the FBI’s National Advisory Committee for the regional computer forensics lab program out of its National Program Office in Quantico Virginia.

 With a strong emphasis on the use of technology and progressive policing practices, Sheriff Hickman continues the practice of two way communication with community leaders and members of local neighborhoods.
 He also believes strongly in increasing professionalism through training and advancing educational opportunities for police officers.
 Ron graduated cum laude from the University of Alabama with a Bachelor's Degree in Interdisciplinary Studies and encourages his command staff and supervisors to constantly seek more leadership training.

 Sheriff Hickman's goal is striving to meet the community’s needs while exceeding their expectations.
 He is most proud of being accessible to the community and actively involved in numerous community organizations.
 His wife Connie Hickman, also a part of the justice community, is a Justice of the Peace in another county and both have been active in the Justices of the Peace and Constables Association of Texas for many years.